 Prime rib and standing rib roasts are succulent and beautiful, but they can be a little more than I want to spend.
 I asked my local butcher for an economical replacement, and he suggested using an – round tip, top sirloin, or eye of round roast.
 I chose the eye of round; this lean cut of beef is ideal for the bacon that will be accompanying the roast!

-To prepare this company worthy beef, combine fresh herbs and garlic in a bowl then arrange this mixture over the top of the roast.
-Arrange bacon strips so the ends overlap on the center of broiler pan.
+To prepare this company-worthy beef, combine fresh herbs and garlic in a bowl then arrange this mixture over the top of the roast.
+Arrange bacon strips so the ends overlap on the center of a broiler pan.
 Place the beef on top of where the bacon meets and wrap the rest of the bacon over the beef, tucking any excess under the beef.